insideclojure/insideclojure.github.io/_posts/2014-12-21-reducible-repeat.md

 }
 {% endhighlight %}

 Most importantly, we extend ASeq which gives us much of the sequence and collection infrastructure.
-At that point, it's really a matter of implementing first/next in the right way, and of course out primary target, reduce.
+At that point, it's really a matter of implementing first/next in the right way, and of course our primary target, reduce.

 There are really two cases for repeat - infinite and finite.
 Infinite repeats are easy - each is a single instance that returns the repeated value for first() and itself for next().
 Reducing over an infinite repeat just involves repeatedly invoking f on the constant value until a reduced value is returned.